bradwright/Realtime-presentation/presentation-notes.rst

 ========================

 - If you're working with Ajax or custom events in the browser, you're already doing it
-- On the server, important not to block current request - this way it can go on to handle other requests while something churns away on the data required
+- On the server, important not to block current request - this way it can go on to handle other requests while something churns away on the data required;
+- For any complex operation an asynchronous API will be wanted, as you don't want to block the client.
+Blocking can lead to sluggish frontends and excessive RAM usage;

+  - Asynchronous backends require a different programming paradigm - you need to program your Ajax and controllers to carry on until they receive a completion message;
+  - Basic flow is make operation -> API returns -> Ajax carries on spinning -> completion message is sent -> Ajax notifies user that operation is complete.
+The difference here is that once the API has returned it can serve the next request while the other user hangs out and waits.
+In traditional CRUD operations the next request would be blocked.
+If the Ajax is done right the user will never know it wasn't in a single thread;
 - Typically uses either callbacks or coroutines (callbacks are the Javascript way you're probably familiar with)

 What can I use off the shelf?